firenz/Firenz/README.md

 - ⚡ Fun fact: ...
 -->

-A disabled software engineer 👩‍🦼 living in south Spain. ☀️ Now junior front end developer looking for work in a 100% remote friendly company that supports open source sustainability. 🙌 Previously worked on game development as a 2D generic/pixel artist, 🖌️ and mostly C# & unity programmer in indie games. 🎮 I'm a huge nerd/geek, Pokemon TCG player, and D&D5 DM. 🤓
+A disabled software engineer 👩‍🦼 living in south Spain. ☀️ Currently working as a fullstack developer on a 100% remote friendly company that supports open source sustainability. 🙌 Previously worked on game development as a 2D generic/pixel artist, 🖌️ and mostly C# & unity programmer in indie games. 🎮 I'm a huge nerd/geek, Pokemon TCG player, and D&D5 DM. 🤓

 ## 💕 My values
 💖 Safety and trust<br>